Free Download - Version 0.6.1

 Does the imager send any data to Sherlock Forensics or third parties?

 No. Sherlock Forensics Disk Imager processes all data locally on your workstation.
 No telemetry, no cloud upload, no phone-home.
-The single 4.4 MB executable runs offline.
+The single 8.4 MB executable runs offline.
 Evidence drives, image files, hashes and chain of custody metadata stay on the examiner workstation.

 What is the difference between live acquisition and dead disk imaging?

 Dead disk imaging is the gold standard: target powered off, source drive removed and imaged through a hardware writeblocker to the examiner workstation.
 Dead disk imaging produces the most defensible evidence imaging output because the source is unchanging and the writeblocker enforces read-only access.
-Live acquisition is the incident-response workflow when powering off would destroy volatile state, when the drive is encrypted with a key only mounted while running, or when on-scene operational constraints make dead disk imaging impractical.
+Live acquisition is the incident-response workflow when powering off would destroy volatile state, when the drive is encrypted with a key only mounted while running or when on-scene operational constraints make dead disk imaging impractical.
 Live acquisition trades some forensic purity for the ability to capture state that would otherwise be lost.
 Sherlock supports both; pair live acquisition with a software writeblocker to minimize the live-system write footprint.

 For the disk acquisition step, yes.
 X-Ways Forensics is a paid commercial all-in-one forensic suite at $1,495 per user covering acquisition + analysis + reporting.
 For the disk acquisition slice alone Sherlock is the X-Ways Forensics alternative at $0 with the same raw disk image, E01 image and DD image output formats.
 X-Ways Forensics is the right tool for end-to-end forensic case work in one product.
 Sherlock as an X-Ways Forensics alternative is the right tool for the imaging step when the examiner uses different downstream tools or works in a budget-constrained shop.
 The output is fully interoperable.

 Yes.
-The recommended workflow for dead disk imaging is: hardware writeblocker between source drive and examiner workstation, then Sherlock Disk Imager for the imaging pass.
-For situations where a hardware writeblocker is not available (field triage, incident response on the go), use Sherlock USB Blocker Pro as the software writeblocker layer plus Sherlock Disk Imager for the imaging pass.
+The recommended workflow for dead disk imaging is: hardware writeblocker between source drive and examiner workstation, then Sherlock Forensics Disk Imager for the imaging pass.
+For situations where a hardware writeblocker is not available (field triage, incident response on the go), use Sherlock Forensics USB Blocker Pro as the software writeblocker layer and Sherlock Disk Imager for the imaging pass.
 The two tools are designed to pair: writeblocker enforces read-only access, disk imager produces the evidence imaging output with three-pass SHA-256 verification and chain of custody fields.

 What's the difference between raw disk image and E01 forensic image?